quanser/Mathworks_QLabs/README.md

 ## Getting Started

-If you have a MathWorks Campus-Wide License and are part of the MathWorks/Quanser pilot program, you can gain access to 3 virtual experiments for free.
+If you have a MathWorks Campus-Wide License, you can gain access to the QLabs Virtual QUBE-Servo 2 DC Motor virtual experiment for free.
 Otherwise, please visit [Quanser](https://www.quanser.com/digital/quanser-interactive-labs/) for more information.

 1. If you have not done so already, please visit the [Quanser registration page](https://www.quanser.com/mathworks-qlabs-trial) before installing to create your account.
-2. In GitHub, download the `Quanser_Interactive_Labs_for_MATLAB.mltbx` [here](https://github.com/quanser/Mathworks_QLabs/releases/download/v1.0.0.8/Quanser_Interactive_Labs_for_MATLAB.mltbx).
-You can also click on the latest release on the right side of this page.
+2. In GitHub, download the latest `Quanser_Interactive_Labs_for_MATLAB.mltbx` file, or search for Quanser in the MATALB Add-on Explorer.
-3. Double click the file downloaded either in the current folder browser within MATLAB or in the Windows File Explorer.
+3. Double click the file downloaded, or install the add-on in MATLAB
-4. Once the add-in is installed, type ``QLabs.install`` in MATLAB to start the installation process
+4. Once the add-in is installed, type ``QLabs.setup`` in MATLAB to start the installation process
 5. Once install completes, type ``QLabs.launch``

 ## More Information